 For most of the twenty plus years of the WSR-88D's lifecycle, the Radar Operations Center (ROC), formerly Operational Support Facility (OSF), has conducted data quality improvement projects.
 This program, conducted under a Data Quality Memorandum of Understanding (DQ MOU) in partnership with the National Severe Storms Laboratory (NSSL), the University of Oklahoma, and the National Center for Atmospheric Research (NCAR), has resulted in several major signal processing improvements to the radar (Saxion, 2011).
-Notable among these improvements are mitigation of the classic Range Velocity Ambiguity problem and automatic identification removal and clutter. of Improvement in the basic quality of the radar moments has been achieved, and the ROC is about to deploy a new hybrid spectrum width estimator which will support the aviation application (Meymaris, 2009).
+Notable among these improvements are mitigation of the classic Range Velocity Ambiguity problem and automatic identification removal and of clutter.
+Improvement in the basic quality of the radar moments has been achieved, and the ROC is about to deploy a new hybrid spectrum width estimator which will support the aviation application (Meymaris, 2009).

 The program also established a significant infrastructure for capturing, processing, and archiving the digital output of the radar receiver.
 This capability has been the key to the rapidly increasing pace of signal processing improvements, and also formed the basis of all engineering evaluations aimed at ensuring new signal processing features meet or exceed system requirements.
-The infrastructure resulting from the data quality program was key e-mail: Richard.L.lce@noaa.gov in the recent evaluation and resulting approval of the polarimetric upgrade now set for deployment.
+The infrastructure resulting from the data quality program was key e-mail: Richard.L.Ice@noaa.gov